 It is this second advantage that is most important when it comes to choosing a Pomeranian Labrador versus choosing either a Pomeranian or a Labrador purebred dog.

-Statistically speaking, a Pomador is more likely to be a healthy pet dog because greater genetic diversity reduces the risk of heritable health issues.
+Statistically, a Pomador is likelier to be a healthy pet dog because greater genetic diversity reduces the risk of heritable health issues.

 Pomeranian Labrador Retriever Mix: Choosing a Hybrid Puppy